RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 Now Ansible will include all variables defined in *$WORK_DIR/group_vars/dev/* for the servers listed, each time the playbook is run.

-:boom: Finally let's encrypt the vault file, which contains our secret.
-Please note that you will be prompted for a password, **it's important that you remember which password you choose**.
+:boom: Finally, let's encrypt the vault file, which contains our secret.
+Please note that you will be prompted for a password and **it's important that you remember which password you choose**.
 In the prompt write:

 ```
 ansible-vault encrypt $WORK_DIR/group_vars/dev/wildflyservers/vault.yml
 ```

-:boom: Have a look at the content of the file by running below command.
+:boom: Have a look at the content of the file by running the following command:
 ```
 cat $WORK_DIR/group_vars/dev/wildflyservers/vault.yml
 ```